BDS-SDU/vdoram-artifacts/CompatCircuit/Experiments/README.md

 ### 3. Single Party Computation Stage (config-e1-n1)

-The first group of experiments, for a single party, may now be executed.

 #### Prepare Configuration

 Navigate to the primary scripts directory and copy the relevant configuration file.